JackEdwardLyons/citysearch_app/README.md

 > The app includes a list of 1,000 US cities.
 > Data includes: Google Map and region view, Top 10 cafes, Recreational areas & Things to do.

+I wrote a blog post about learning Vue and building this app here: http://jacklyons.me/usa-roadtrip-app/

+You can view the live demo here: https://fluttering-farmer.glitch.me/

 ## Build Setup

 ``` bash